 Assume you’ve been asked to estimate how long a car trip to Queen Alia Airport would take from the fifth circle in Jebel Amman or from downtown Seattle to Redmond, Washington.
 If you’ve taken one of these trips before, you can express your opinion based on past experiences.
 This uses analogous estimating; you rely on previous or similar activities to estimate a future activity.

 To paint a room that’s about 20 meters square, you could estimate how much paint you’ll need by finding out how much surface can be painted with a gallon of paint and then extrapolating from that to figure out how much paint to buy.
 This approach involves using historical data and mathematical expressions for calculating parameters, such as historical cost per unit data.

 How do you know which methodology to use?
-That depends greatly on the data you have available, as well as the project schedule, budget, resources, and expectations of the project team and decision makers concerning the estimates outcome and usage.
+That depends greatly on the data you have available, as well as the project schedule, budget, resources, and expectations of the project team and decision-makers concerning the estimated outcome and usage.

 How Microsoft Project Can Help

-Without going through all of these steps in Project 2010, you could have simply multiplied the old duration with an adjustment factor to come up with your new estimate, but Project 2010 can help you do a better job.
+Without going through all of these steps in Project, you could have simply multiplied the old duration with an adjustment factor to come up with your new estimate, but Project can help you do a better job.